AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Input.md

 I use SSDT to inject remaps; it is also possible to edit plist in VoodooPS2Keyboard kext, but SSDT is more update-proof.

 Insert remap is not enabled by default, uncomment it if you need it.
-Likewise, if you need default functions of Break for some reason, comment it out.
-Unfortunately, I don't see how to remove brightness controls from Pause and ScrollLock outside of recompiling VoodooPS2Keyboard.
+Likewise, if you need default functions of Break for some reason, comment it out, etc. Unfortunately, I don't see how to remove brightness controls from Pause and ScrollLock outside of recompiling VoodooPS2Keyboard.

-## Debugging information
+### Debugging information

 | Key    | PS2   | ADB | Comment                                   |
 | ------ | ----- | --- | ----------------------------------------- |